 5. ‘electric local space heater’ means a local space heater using the electric Joule effect to generate heat;

-6. ‘commercial local space heater’ means either a luminous commercial local space heater or tube local space heater;
+6. ‘commercial local space heater’ means either a luminous commercial local space heater or tube commercial local space heater;

-7. ‘open combustion, open fronted local space heater’ means a local space heater, using gaseous or liquid fuels, of which the fire bed and combustion gases are not sealed from the space in which the product is fitted , where the air intake cannot be adjustedand which is sealed to a chimney or fireplace opening or requires a flue duct for the evacuation of products of combustion;
+7. ‘open fronted local space heater’ means a local space heater using a gaseous or a liquid fuel, which combustion chamber is open to the room in which the local space heater is located and which is connected to a flue duct for the evacuation of the products of combustion;

-8. ‘closed fronted local space heater’ means a local space heater, using gaseous or liquid fuels, of which the fire bed and combustion gases are sealed from the space in which the product is fitted and which is sealed to a chimney or fireplace opening or requires a flue duct for the evacuation of products of combustion;‘balanced flue local space heater’ means a local space heater, using gaseous or liquid fuels, of which the fire bed and combustion gases are sealed from the space in which the product is fitted and which is sealed to a chimney or fireplace opening or requires a flue duct for the evacuation of products of combustion;’
+8. ‘closed fronted, open combustion local space heater’ means a local space heater using a gaseous or a liquid fuel, which combustion chamber is separated from the space in which the local space heater is located by a pane or similar, which takes the air necessary for combustion from that space, and which is connected to a flue duct for the evacuation of the products of combustion;

+9. ‘balanced flue local space heater’ means a local space heater, using a gaseous or a liquid fuel which combustion chamber is sealed from the room where the heater is located and which is connected to a flue duct that provides the air necessary for combustion from the open air, being the combustion gases also evacuated via a flue duct;’

-9. ‘electric portable local space heater’ means an electric local space heater which is not an electric fixed local space heater, electric storage local space heater, electric underfloor local space heater, electric radiant local space heater, electric visibly glowing local space heater or slave heater;
+10. ‘electric portable local space heater’ means an electric local space heater that is equipped with a cord supply and plug by the manufacturer which moderate weight and size allows the heater to be frequently changed between rooms according to the heating needs of the user.
+A portable appliance with features which can be used to fix it to a wall and/or floor is considered an electric fixed local space heater;

-10. ‘electric fixed local space heater’ means an electric local space heater not intended to accumulate thermal energy and designed to be used while fastened or secured in a specific location or wall mounted and not incorporated in the building structure or building finishing;
+11. ‘electric fixed local space heater’ means an electric local space heater not intended to accumulate thermal energy and designed to be used while fastened or secured in a specific location or wall mounted and not incorporated in the building structure or building finishing;